lostanlen/ismir2016/spec.md

 2. Assign votes to a dict where stems are keys
 3. Get the true class of each stem
 4. Write a systematic structured evaluator

+J. Reproducibility
+1. List all operations that are necessary
+2. Review this list on a gentiane